denten-books/plain-text/1-metaphor.md

-Whatever the complexities of solid state storage architecture, the difference in arrangement of information between pages and floating gates---at the root of modern "sold state" storage---is apparent.
+Whatever the complexities of solid state storage architecture, the difference in arrangement of information between pages and floating gates---at the root of modern "solid state" storage---is apparent.
 The structure of one has only an arbitrary connection to the structure of the other.
 Consequently changes in the structure of the symbolic domain, which manifest in the erasure of words for example, do not necessitate corresponding changes in the physical, which in the same example manifest in the discharge of the floating gate.
-The information endures despite intended erasure.
+The information endures despite the intended erasure.
 The dwellers of virtual realms believe in verisimilitude.
 We hope the analogy of turning the page or erasing a word on the screen to entail similar actions on the disk.
 But we also lose faith when asked to verify the illusion.
 Under scrutiny, data is sometimes simply omitted from view.
 At other times it multiplies and perseveres across deep surfaces, shared without consent with agents not privy to the original contexts of inscription.
 As was the case with Baudrillard's map, the metaphor breaks in that it no longer reflects any terrain.
 Dissimulation mimics the familiar but absent affordances of the print artifact.
 It suggests a structuring of one kind, while enacting the structure of another.

 In these novel conditions, the task of the literary scholar must include, among other things, a practice of microscopic reading that corresponds to the